odea-project/qAlgorithms/report/discussion_tests.md

 ## Validity of the identified peaks
 During development, it was found that some generated peaks will not fulfill the condition of being part of only one mass trace.
-Around ten percent of all peaks found each displayed this behaviour.
+Around two percent of all peaks found displayed this behaviour.
 This property of a peak implies poorly resolved mass traces during the binning step, while the fact that a peak could be constructed points towards mostly singular noise datapoints being included.
 Peak scores in these "contaminated" bins are not noticeably distinct from those in regular bins.
-This is an issue that needs to be adressed during regression validation.
-Here, the proposed process statistic is the total number of regressions (per bin) that were invalid because of such a mass trace inconsistency before the best fit was reached.
+It is possible that these bad inclusions are a result of the "correct" centroid, that being the real signal of this ion trace in the given scan, not being detected by the centroiding algorith while still being measured in the instrument.
+Such issues could be addressed by finding a way to utilise regions of the scan which did not suffice for centroid representation or by interpolating such points instead when fitting the regression.
+It could also be possible to introduce more region specific filters during binning to find these points and search for a better fitting centroid.
+The total number of these peaks is also a process statistic that can be used for generalised performance assessment, since every peak with these characteristics represents an error during processing.
+It is, however, not directly clear where in processing this error occurred.
+It could be that in the profile data, a better fitting signal was overlooked because it did not fulfill the minimum standards for a peak.
+The possibility exists that after binning, if the relevant point was a duplicate, the wrong choice was made.
+This cannot be the main reason for such errors due to the rarity of duplicate scans in bins.
+It is also possible that no profile signal exists at the point

 [@todo] DQSB, DQSF